arthurberberyan/home/README.md

 ## Educational Experience
 **Teaching Associate for the [Department of Physics & Astronomy](https://w2.csun.edu/science-mathematics/physics-astronomy) at California State University, Northridge. (_August 2023 - Present_)**
 - Contributed to students' academic success in varying subjects, including electromagnetism, circuits, optics, astronomy, mechanics, statistical analysis, and engineering.
-- My goal is to simply complex scientific concepts and provide a healthy, welcoming environment to students of all backgrounds
+- My goal is to simplify complex scientific concepts and provide a healthy, welcoming environment to students of all backgrounds
-- My passion for teaching comes from my love for physics and astronomy to eventually one-day professorship
+- My passion for teaching comes from my love for physics and astronomy, and I hope to one day obtain a professorship
 - _Some of the recent labs I have conducted_:
-  - ASTR 154L: Observational Astronomy Lab (_August 2023 - Present_)
+  - ASTR 154L: Observational Astronomy Lab (_August 2023 - May 2025_)
   - PHYS 220AL: Mechanics Lab (_January 2024 - May 2024_)
   - PHYS 100BL: General Physics II (_August 2023 - December 2023_)